GhostWording/PublicDocumentation/API/Sections/experiments.md

      {
         "ExperimentId": "{name}",
         "VariationId": {number},
-        "Area": "{areaName}"
+        "Area": "{appName}"
       }

 where:

 * name : name of the actual experiment
 * number : the number of the current experiment's variation
-* areaName : the name of the area you provided in the call
+* areaName : the name of your app

 This experiment is managed by admin.